lemonadejs/lemonadejs/docs/plugins/timeline.md

 <style>
 </style>
 ```
--->

 ### Timeline position

 You have the option to position the timeline in four different ways: left, right, bottom, or top.

-Play with this example on [codesandbox](https://codesandbox.io/p/sandbox/frosty-babycat-cjcwrk?file=%2Fsrc%2Findex.js).
+Also, you can change that programatically as example below.

 ```html
 <html>